The Ultimate Guide

 That narrows down the options a bit.

 This is to ensure that every aspect of your novel will resonate with (and make sense to) your audience.
-Have you ever read a book and wondered why a subplot wasn’t wrapped up, how a character’s eye colour changed halfway through, or how an obvious spelling mistake made it past an editor’s eye?
+Have you ever read a book and wondered why a subplot wasn’t wrapped up, or how a character’s eye colour changed halfway through?

 That happens when an author skipped an editing level or chose to bypass an independent editor altogether.
 That’s not to say an editor will get it right every time, but the extra pair of professional eyes that one (or two) editors provide will ensure an enjoyable reading experience.